-promote procedural fairness in the content and administration of the organization’s practices, processes and policies, and
+promote procedural fairness in the content and administration of the organization’s practices, processes and policies.

-be a member of the International Ombudsman Association and attend regular trainings and the annual IOA conferences.

 The four foundational principles for the Faculty Ombuds are the following:

 A. Independence

 The Faculty Ombuds shall be, and appear to be, free from interference in the performance of his or her duties.
 This independence is affected primarily through organizational recognition, reporting structure, and neutrality.
-The Faculty Ombuds shall operate independent of ordinary line and staff structures.
-He/she shall exercise sole discretion over whether and how to act regarding individual matters or systemic concerns.
-The Faculty Ombuds will be guaranteed reasonable access to University personnel relevant to an issue, and records based upon a specific request made by a visitor, in order to gather information needed for the inquiry.
+The Faculty Ombuds shall be largely independent from existing administrative structures .
+He/she shall exercise sound discretion over whether and how to act regarding individual matters or systemic concerns.
+The Faculty Ombuds will be provided reasonable access to University personnel relevant to an issue, and records based upon a specific request made by a visitor, as permitted by law and University policy, in order to carry out the mission of the office of resolving conflicts.

 To fulfill his/her functions, the Faculty Ombuds shall be assured sufficient resources to meet operating needs and pursue continuing professional development.
-The Faculty Ombuds shall report to the office of the President and Chair of the Faculty Senate for administrative and budgetary matters and trends affecting the university climate.
-At no time is the Faculty Ombuds permitted to share information identifying an individual using his/her services with the Provost or any others unless permission to do so is provided by said individual.
+The Faculty Ombuds shall report to the office of the Provost and Chair of the Faculty Senate for administrative and budgetary matters.
+The Ombuds may inform appropriate administrators of trends affecting the university environment.
+At no time is the Faculty Ombuds permitted to share information identifying an individual using his/her services with the Provost or any others unless required by law or University policy.
+In such cases, permission to do so should be provided by said individual and should first be sought.

 B. Confidentiality

-All contacts, conversations, and information exchanged with an ombuds are confidential and will not be disclosed without the consent of the parties involved and the ombuds.
-Confidentiality cannot be waived by any party.
-The limits to confidentiality are when disclosure is necessary to protect someone from harm, when child abuse is indicated, or when otherwise required by law.
-An ombuds shall not participate in any formal process inside or outside the University, unless compelled to do so by court order or applicable law.
+All contacts, conversations, and information exchanged with an ombuds shall be treated as confidentially as possible and should not be disclosed without the consent of the parties involved and the ombuds unless otherwise required by law or University policy.
+Such information is not legally privileged.
+Thus, confidentiality does not apply when disclosure is necessary to protect an individual or the University from harm, when child abuse or sexual harassment is indicated, or when otherwise required by law or university policy.
+Confidentiality also does not apply when failure to disclose certain information to proper authorities may put the Ombuds at risk of criminal prosecution.
+An ombuds should try to avoid participation in any formal process inside or outside the University, unless compelled to do so by court order, other applicable law or university policy.

 C. Neutrality